-German Government bonds, Federal notes, Federal Treasury notes and inflation-linked bonds and notes are traded on European stock exchanges, numerous international electronic trading platforms and on the over-the-counter (OTC) market.
+German Government bonds, Federal notes, Federal Treasury notes and inflation-linked bonds and notes are traded on German stock exchanges, numerous international electronic trading platforms and on the over-the-counter (OTC) market.

 In addition to exchange-traded German Government securities, a liquid secondary market also exists for money market papers.
 A turnover rate of more than five times the volume of the long-term average amount of tradable papers is a decisive factor for the benchmark status of German Government securities.